 And in case you think this is a modern idea:

 The Father of modern psychiatry French psychiatrist Phillipe Pinel (1745-1828), after working with mental patients for many years, concluded in 1807: 'The primary seat of insanity is in the region of the stomach and intestines'.

 How may modern psychiatrists ask about your stomach?
 I've never met a conventional one, yet I know from my own body that if I'm worried, my stomach reflects it, so there is an obvious link.
 In addition, the Bible talks about the stomach as the seat of the emotions.
 God knows a thing or too, if I can say it reverently!

 Incidentally, a quick Google ( I don't say it's a good site, I don't know, but this article is interesting as it pertains to our discussion here)

 So, if you are one of these folk, struggling yourself, or caring for someone who is struggling, then please give this area your full concentration.
 Let's not miss something!
 Doing a gut healing diet is very hard work, but is it not worth the sacrifice, if by so doing we can breathe mental life back into our children?

-They may need help from outside still, but it may be more effective if coupled with an eating programme that gets to the root of the problem.
+This is not a quick fix answer.
+The youngster will need help from outside still, but it may be more effective if coupled with an eating programme that gets to the root of the problem.